PatilShreyas/Capturable/README.md

 ## 💡Introduction

 In the previous View system, drawing Bitmap Image from `View` was very straightforward.
 But that's not the case with Jetpack Compose since it's different in many aspects from previous system.
 This library helps easy way to achieve the same results.
-It's built upon the `ComposeView` and uses `View`'s APIs to draw the Bitmap image.

 ## 🚀 Implementation